Messi shown first red card of Barcelona career after lashing out in Super Cup defeat to Athletic | Goal.com

 In extra time, Iniaki Williams struck before Messi saw red in the 121st minute.

-Messi is now set to miss Barcelona's next three games after triggering an automatic three-game ban for violent conduct.
+Messi could now face at least a four-game ban for his actions, depending on a review from the Spanish FA.

-That means the Argentine will miss his side's Copa del Rey tie against Cornella on Thursday, and La Liga matches against Elche on Sunday and Athletic Club the following weekend.
+That means at minimum the Argentine could miss his side's Copa del Rey tie against Cornella on Thursday, and La Liga matches against Elche, Athletic Club and Real Betis.

 The Catalans are presently third in the Primera Division, though seven points back of leaders Atletico Madrid having played two games more.